 A regulator participating in this scheme will recognise testing performed to this standard as sufficient for their jurisdiction without the need for unnecessary testing duplication.
 It is anticipated that future phases of the framework will incorporate additional participating jurisdictions and scope of activities.

-The pilot group who have contributed to phase one of this framework are:
+The pilot group members for this framework are:

 Adhering to the MJTF, business entities would only need to test a product once and use this as testing assurance for all participating IAGR member jurisdictions that participate in the MJTF.